Cybersecurity essentials : How to spot a scammer

 - Impersonal greetings and salutations (such as, ‘Hello customer’) – Cashplus Bank will always call you by your first name in every email we send.

 - Strange looking or incorrect links and URLs – you can always hover your cursor over the link to see it in full and check its validity.
 If you’re ever in any doubt, never click on a link in an email and instead just type the address manually into your web browser (or hold the link with your finger to view the link on your phone).

 - Unfamiliar attachments – especially if they have strange looking or double extensions (like docx.docx).
 Never ever click on an attachment from a sender you don’t know.

 - Email aliases – it can be easy for scammers to mask an email address to make it look like it’s from us or another trusted source.
 If anything looks out of place in an email, click on the sender’s email address to see it in full and check they’re not using an alias to make it look legitimate.

-Fraudsters often try to disguise themselves as trusted agencies like The Police, HMRC, and banking and insurance providers to try and get your personal details over the phone, so if something doesn’t seem right or you are being put under pressure by the caller, please take the time to stop and think before you take any action being asked of you.
+Fraudsters often try to disguise themselves as trusted agencies like The Police, HMRC, the NHS and banking/insurance providers to try and get your personal details over the phone, so if something doesn’t seem right or you are being put under pressure by the caller, please take the time to stop and think before you take any action being asked of you.
 Was the call received out of the blue or unexpectedly?
 Have you been asked to share personal information?

 Here are some of the more common and more successful phone scams to watch out for:

-- The bank scam – someone calls pretending to be from your bank saying there’s an urgent problem with your account and you need to provide account details like your card number and PIN, or even transfer your money to a ‘safe account’.
-Cashplus Bank will never ask for any personal information over the phone or ask you to move your money, and neither would any bank.
+The bank scam – someone calls pretending to be from your bank saying there’s an urgent problem with your account and you need to provide account details like your card number and PIN, or even transfer your money to a ‘safe account’.

-- The compensation scam – perhaps the most common scam of all is the company calling to offer compensation for a car accident you may or may not have been involved in.
+The compensation scam – a company calling to offer compensation for a car accident you may or may not have been involved in.
 Whether you’ve had a crash or not, never engage with these callers but instead call your own insurance company on the number in your policy.

-- The IT scam – scammers are capitalising on people’s computer hacking concerns by pretending to be IT helpdesk callers from major companies like Microsoft.
+The IT scam – scammers are capitalising on people’s computer hacking concerns by pretending to be IT helpdesk callers from major companies like BT, Sky and Microsoft.
 They’ll often urge you to download new anti-virus software because your computer is infected (may be your phone, too) – which almost always turns out to be spyware designed to steal your personal and financial details.
 They may even have the cheek to charge you for the privilege.

-- The number spoof scam – technology now allows scammers to mimic official phone numbers on your phone’s display or even mimic the call centre recording for the company, lending them credibility that they are who they say they are.
+The number spoof scam – technology now allows scammers to mimic official phone numbers on your phone’s display or even mimic the call centre recording for the company, lending them credibility that they are who they say they are.
 If they ask you for anything out of place, just hang up.
 If you’re unsure, call the company in question using the official number on its website.